belladu0201/Intern-Duke-MIDS-Preparations/README.md

 - In `Hackerrank_interviewprep.py` this file, it includes my solution to 3 Months HackerRank Interview Preparation Kits.
 Although I am pretty new to the job search in the field of Data Science/Analytics, I would assume the Python basics are necessary for the interviews :) hopefully I can get some.
 - According to the requirements of MIDS program at Duke, I need to do some preparation to juan other dalaos.
 - I heard that all you need is `https://neetcode.io/`: the blind leetcode 75 (Reference: https://docs.google.com/spreadsheets/d/1A2PaQKcdwO_lwxz9bAnxXnIQayCouZP6d-ENrBz_NXc/edit#gid=0)
 - I got accpeted in CodePath's Intro. to Software Engineering (Intro Track) Free bootcamp, and here's the syllabus: https://courses.codepath.org/snippets/intro_software_eng/overview.
 I think this will well prepared me for the upcoming intern applying season.
 I might be apply for intermediate/advanced track later.
 I am not sure if da/ds position require these set of skills.
+I really appreciate these kinds of programs existed and people might gain a lot of experiences/networking through these programs.
 #### My Progress on HackerRank Interview Problems: ![](https://us-central1-progress-markdown.cloudfunctions.net/progress/16)

 Required Courses       | Resources